Film & TV Tax Credit Program 2.0

-Provide to students enrolled in a California high school or California community college 3 paid internship positions for a minimum of 75 hours each or a combination of internships with a minimum of 75 hours per student and a minimum 225 hours in total.
+Provide to one or more students enrolled in a California community college or California CFC approved career-based learning program paid internship positions for a minimum of 75 hours each or a combination of internships with a minimum 225 hours in total.
 Internship experience should include working with professionals in the film industry and hands-on work assignments.
 Note: Interns must be 18 years of age or older.
 Any productions utilizing interns in technical craft positions need to notify the applicable union representative prior to the start of the internship.

 Studio Employment & Professional Skills Tour

 Provide to students, enrolled in a California high school or a California community college, a minimum of eight (8) hours of a professional skills tour, which may include a set visit and/or studio or production company department(s) exposure.

 Provide students enrolled in a California high school or California community college a minimum of eight (8) hours of classroom workshops or demonstrations on aspects of the film industry, conducted by entertainment industry professionals.

 Make a financial contribution to California Department of Education (CDE) or California Community Colleges (CCC).
 Financial contribution based on .25% of the estimated tax credit reservation, with a minimum of $5,000 and a maximum of $12,000 (more may be contributed, if desired).

 Community College Contributions – Write the check to “Foundation for California Community Colleges”; write on the check “Non-Profit Internship Fund” in the memo line.
 Please request a receipt and submit it, along with the form, to the CFC for verification of the contribution when submitting final documentation for a tax credit certificate.
 Contact and mailing address is on the California Community College website.